frenchsoup/FieldCommand/README.md

 ---

-**Made with Preact, PicoCSS, and ❤️ for baseball
+**Made with Preact, PicoCSS, Firebase, Stripe, and ❤️ for baseball